fardoss/public_assets/docs_md/smart-tools/merge.md

 - We do not move or remove any of the images or json in your collection folders you want to merge.

-  - We just copy the file to the new location and change the name and json data to fit the final collection
+  - We just copy the file to the new location and change the name and json data to fit the final collection ouput.

 - Your json data will also update with the correct image and your traits will be synced from each of your asset folders to their new file names.